 Digitizing processes gives employees the flexibility to work anytime and anywhere with an internet connection, the ability to work jointly with associates regardless of geography, saves time and money by the removal of a commute, take-out lunch at the office, etc.

-Here are a few areas that governments can kick off their own digital transformation.
+Here are a few areas where governments can kick off their own digital transformation.

 Forms solutions come in a wide variety of options.
 On the free and cheap side you have Google Forms which can be used with any Google email account.
 Then you have the moderately priced solutions that offer a modern experience like TypeForm and JotForm.
 These solutions work if the form isn’t asking for any PII, or personally identifiable information.
 If the form is collecting sensitive personal information a FedRamp certified form provider like Adobe would be the best solution.
 The downside is that they tend to be pretty pricey.